USS Venango: Post-war activities, 1945–1946

 After discharging the remainder of her cargo, she began taking on 8th Army troops and equipment on 1 September.
 Underway on the 3rd, she anchored in Manila Bay on the 5th; then, two days later, joined the sortie of Transport Squadron (TransRon) 24, bound for Yokohama.

 Early on the morning of the 13th, the ships formed a single column and steamed into Tokyo Bay.
 Venango docked at Yokohama to unload her cargo and, on the 18th, weathered a typhoon.
 The following day, she departed Tokyo Bay in company with TransRon 24 and set her course for Guam.
 She arrived at Apra Harbor on the 23rd, loaded cargo of the 3rd Marines, 6th Marine Division and, on the 30th, set her course in convoy for China.
-On 12 October, she moored at Tsingtao and began discharging cargo.
+On 12 October, she moored at Qingdao and began discharging cargo.
 Still in company with TransRon 24, she departed the Chinese coast on 17 October and anchored in Manila Bay on the 23rd.
-In November, she carried elements of the 52nd Chinese Army from Haiphong to Chinwangtao, China; then, on the 20th, she departed the Gulf of Pohai off Taku and set her course for the west coast of the United States.
+In November, she carried elements of the 52nd Chinese Army from Haiphong to Qinhuangdao, China; then, on the 20th, she departed the Gulf of Bohai off Taku and set her course for the west coast of the United States.
 Early on the morning of 6 December, she entered the Strait of Juan de Fuca and, in mid-afternoon, moored at the Naval Station, Seattle, and discharged her passengers.
 Following repairs, she got underway on 1 February 1946 and steamed via San Francisco and the Panama Canal to Norfolk where she arrived on the 25th.